rdf-elixir/website/content/rdf-ex/data-structures.md

 ]}
 ```

-Also, similar short-notations for collapsing multiple statements as in Turtle and SPARQL are supported:
+Similar short-notations for collapsing multiple statements as in Turtle and SPARQL are supported also:

 - Multiple objects to the same subject-predicate pair can be written by just writing them one by one in the same triple pattern.
-- Multiple predicate-objects pair on the same subject can be written by grouping them with square brackets.
+- Multiple predicate-object pairs on the same subject can be written by grouping them with square brackets.

 ```elixir
 RDF.Graph.query(graph, [